 331 Route 9W

 Glenmont, NY 12077

-If using a credit/debit card, the online provider’s fee includes a one-time transaction fee of $0.50 plus a three percent (3%) site fee for each transaction.
+If using a credit/debit card, the online provider’s fee includes a one-time transaction fee of $0.50 plus a three point five percent (3.5%) site fee for each transaction.

 If using an e-check the online provider’s fee includes a one-time transaction fee of $4.95 plus a half percent (0.5%) site fee for checks made out for more than $2,500.